FAQ Health Professions

 Who offers adaptation courses?

-What is an adaptation course?
+What is an adaptation period?

-The scope of the adaptation course will be determined after reviewing your documents for each area in which there are significant differences.
-The adaptation course does not have to be completed full-time, but can be arranged individually in consultation with the school and the practical training centre.
-If the adaptation course is completed part-time, its duration is extended accordingly.
-The adaptation course ends with an examination in the form of a final interview on the content.
+The adaptation period does not have to be completed full-time, but can be arranged individually in consultation with the practical training center.
+If the adaptation period is completed part-time, the duration of the adaptation period is extended accordingly.

 What is a final interview?